Apply for Italian Citizenship by Descent

 Most Common Eligibility Categories

-The most typical categories are shown below to assist you in determining your eligibility.
-Please keep in mind that many other reasons could jeopardize your ability to apply for Italian dual citizenship by descent.
+The most specific categories are shown below to assist you in determining your eligibility.
+Please remember that many other reasons could jeopardize your ability to apply for Italian Dual Citizenship by descent.
 Even though your case does not seem to meet any of these eligibility conditions at first glance, you should consider having a professional assessment because numerous elements could benefit your claim that only qualified lawyers like Bersani Law Firm & Partners are aware of.
-The Italian Embassy and Consulates are not law firms and they do not provide free legal services to the public.
+The Italian Embassy and Consulates are not law firms, and they do not provide free legal services to the public.

 - Category 1: Your father was a citizen of Italy when you were born (in other words, he was not a citizen of the United States or another jurisdiction at the date of your birth);